Primary tabs

 General transferable skills

 - The MPhil by Thesis, with its focus on independent scholarly enquiry, demands that students develop exemplary organisational and time-management skills.
 They work in collaboration with their supervisors to devise an appropriate research plan, including research questions, methodology, and timetable.
-They have to demonstrate originality and initiative in pursuing their line of enquiry, and have to ensure that they meet all deadlines, formal and informal.
+They have to demonstrate originality and initiative in pursuing their line of enquiry and ensure that they meet all formal and informal deadlines.

 - The compulsory research methods course includes transferable skills, such as how to organise writing, how to formulate research questions appropriate to different methodologies, and general problem-solving skills.
 Written work is required to be concise, cogent, appropriately structured, and to adhere strictly to word limits, as in most areas of activity.